 Dr. Kathleen Bogart of the Oregon State University Disability and Social Interaction Lab

 Dr. Rhonda Robert of the University of Texas MD Anderson Cancer Center

-Adults with CLOVES Question and Answer panel and breakout groups on a variety of topics
+Adults with CLOVES Question and Answer panel for parents/caregivers and adults with CLOVES

 Activities for kids age 8 and up

 · 7-8pm EST : We will kick off with some introduction games and a large group games like Jeopardy or Name That Tune.